koolkushagra/CCSSite/README.md

 # CCSSite
-Core Committe Selection Site
+Core Committee Selection Site

+    npm install
-npm install at root to install
+at root to install

+    npm start
-npm start at root to start server
+at root to start server